Orbit-based structural decomposition and stellar population recovery for edge-on barred galaxies: Statistical analysis of stellar masses, ages, and metallicities for all cases

-The mass density profiles derived from all mock data sets are shown in the top panels of Fig.~\ref{mass-density-profiles}.
-The mass profiles of bars and bulges are compact, while those of disks and halos are extended.
-There are obvious `holes' in the inner disks, which are distinct from the exponential profiles widely used in photometric decompositions.
-Across all cases, our models well recover the mass profiles in inner bars/bulges and outer disks/halos.
-However, some uncertainties emerge in outer bars/bulges and inner disks/halos, which are due to the low mass contributions at these radii.
+The mass density profiles derived from all mock datasets are shown in the top panels of Fig.~\ref{mass-density-profiles}.
+The mass profiles of bars and bulges are compact, while those of discs and halos are extended.
+There are obvious `holes' in the inner disc, which are distinct from the exponential profiles widely used in photometric decompositions.
+Across all cases, our models aptly recovered the mass profiles in inner bars, inner bulges, outer discs, and outer halos.
+However, some uncertainties emerge in outer bars, outer bulges, inner discs, and inner halos, which are due to the low mass contributions at these radii.

-To statistically quantify the model results across all mock data sets, we present a one-to-one comparison of the true and model-predicted mass fractions in Fig.~\ref{mass-fractions}.
-These mass fractions are calculated within the $\rm60\times60\times30\,arcsec^3$ volume ($\rm 1\,arcsec=0.2\,kpc$).
+To statistically quantify the model results across all mock datasets, we present a one-to-one comparison of the true and model-predicted mass fractions in Fig.~\ref{mass-fractions}.
+These mass fractions have been calculated within the $\rm60\times60\times30\,arcsec^3$ volume.
 The halo fractions are recovered with absolute biases of $|f_{\rm model}-f_{\rm true}|\le0.03$ in all cases.
-For the bulge fractions, 10 of 12 cases show biases below 0.05, while the other two cases remain below 0.1.
-The absolute biases for the bar and disk fractions reach maximums of 0.15 and 0.14, respectively.
-On average, the models overestimate disk fractions by $f_{\rm model}-f_{\rm true}=0.06$ and underestimate bar fractions by $f_{\rm model}-f_{\rm true}=-0.06$, while bulge and halo fractions do not have significant biases.
-These discrepancies are mainly attributed to the model biases of the dynamical bar lengths, which are adopted to separate the bar/bulge and disk/halo components.
+For the bulge fractions, 10 out of 12 cases show biases below 0.05, while the other two cases remain below 0.1.
+The absolute biases for the bar and disc fractions reach maximums of 0.15 and 0.14, respectively.
+On average, the models overestimate the disc fractions by $f_{\rm model}-f_{\rm true}=0.06$ and underestimate the bar fractions by $f_{\rm model}-f_{\rm true}=-0.06$, while the bulge and halo fractions do not exhibit significant biases.
+These discrepancies are mainly attributed to the model biases of the dynamical bar lengths, which have been adopted to separate the bar+bulge and disc+halo components.